About The Rapid

-- Based on surveys of riders, 75 percent use public transportation to get to and from work.
+- Based on surveys of riders, 80 percent use public transportation to get to and from work.
 Lack of reliable, economical transportation is a barrier to many people trying to transition off public assistance.
-Giving people tools to be successful is essential to reducing welfare costs.
+Giving people the tools to be successful is essential to reducing welfare costs.

 - The Rapid’s current property tax millage rate is 1.47 mills.
 The current rate in Lansing is 3.79 mills, Ann Arbor is 2.75 mills, and Saginaw is 3.00 mills.

-- Analysis of a second bus rapid transit (BRT) line, the Laker Line, is underway.
-This line will enhance connectivity between Grand Valley State University and downtown Grand Rapids, mitigate traffic, and encourage development along the route.
+- The Rapid launched Michigan's second bus rapid transit (BRT) line, the Laker Line, in Aug.
+2020.
+This line enhanced connectivity between Grand Valley State University and downtown Grand Rapids, mitigate traffic and encourage development along the route.

-- The Rapid has be awarded American Public Transportation Association’s Outstanding Mid-Sized Public Transportation System in North America in 2003 and 2014.
+- The Rapid has been awarded American Public Transportation Association’s Outstanding Mid-Sized Public Transportation System in North America in 2004 and 2013.

 *Based on FY2016 NTD data.